This post and its photos may contain affiliate links, view our disclosure policy.

 Here’s a fun fact about the cookies.
 In 2023 a bill was put forward to the state make the Moravian Cookie the North Carolina State Cookie.
 I’m so glad I live in a world where there are state cookies!!

 Winkler Bakery In Old Salem

 Baking cookies since 1930, Dewey’s is a popular locals bakery.
+Dewey’s Bakery is a household name, especially around holidays.
 Throughout the year you can find an array of confections and cookies, including Moravian cookies.

 Mrs. Hanes’ Moravian Cookies